Beaches in the Algarve you should visit

-It is not a secret anymore that the Algarve has perhaps some of the best beaches in Europe.
+It is not a secret that the Algarve has some of the best beaches in Europe.
 The Algarve has a coastline of about 200 kilometres, which contains more than 150 beaches.
-From long sandy beaches on the islands and some parts of the mainland of eastern Algarve to a combination of beaches formed by sand and rock formations.
-The beaches in the Algarve have a fine, golden or white sand, which determines the aesthetic outlook of the beaches.
-The sand is very comfortable for walking on the beaches.
-The combination of sandy beaches, rock formations and one of the best climates in Europe have turned the Algarve primarily into a summer and sea destination.
-Whether you come for nature, party, or culture, the climate and the beauty of the beaches usually play an important role in the visitors choice of the Algarve as a holiday destination.
+From long sandy beaches on quiet islands to beaches that are buzzing with people and energy: you can find it here.
+The combination of beautiful beaches, stunning rock formations and one of the best climates in Europe has turned the Algarve primarily into a summer and sea destination.
+On this page you can read more about beaches in the Algarve, so you will know exactly which beach suits you best.

 Beaches in the Algarve